shalivan/pxl.ink/_posts/ART/17-01-01-Modeling_Foliage.md

 - Future: LiDAR, AI, Single View reconstruction, L-Systems

+## Atlas

-### Atlas
+### Leaf Atlas

-Leaf Atlas - Texture atlas with elements for creating clusters, not used in-game:
+Texture atlas with elements for creating clusters, not used in-game:
 - Scanning:
     - Leaf on a lighting table (lit from below for translucency), use 15mm prime lens; flatten with a book to avoid self-shadowing.
     - Take 6 pictures with light at different angles, clockwise, keep alignment perfect.
 - Sculpting
 - Node Material (similar to Substance Designer)

-Leaf Cluster Atlas - For combining and attaching elements, crucial for the creation process; can be made in tools like SpeedTree:
+### Leaf Cluster Atlas
+For combining and attaching elements, crucial for the creation process; can be made in tools like SpeedTree:
 - Components from leaf atlas:    - Main bare branch    - Bare branch extender    - Main leafy branch    - Filler branch x2    - Extender branch x2    - Single leaf    - Fruits    - Bark strip
 - Cutout leaves

-### Branches
+## Branches

 Leonardo da Vinci's Constraint:
 - The combined cross-sectional area of branches at any point should approximate the area of the trunk or parent branch.
 This aids in maintaining structural integrity and balance.